Hiya, I'm Kara.

 I grew up in a small New England town where the diversity was largely French Catholic or Irish Catholic.
 (Boring.)
 I did my homework.
 I played sports.
 I followed the rules (ok, mostly followed the rules).
 I went to college and worked really hard to get the "right" job as Certified Public Accountant.
 After interning, I rolled into my senior year with a job with one of the 3 most prestigious firms on the planet.
 I even passed that 16-hour headache-maker of an exam.
 Eventually, it led me to the New York office.
 Wasn't I fancy?

 Turns out, the "right" job was so absolutely wrong for me.
 I was externally successful, but internally bankrupt.
 At points, I was working 100-hour weeks.
 My health was eroding from all the take-out, boozy client dinners, stress overload, and lack of sleep.
 My energy and creativity were sapped.
 My weight exploded.
 I cried in hotel rooms as I missed family & friends' birthdays or other milestones because I needed to be a "team player."
 Let's not even talk about dating.
 For what?
-A small card from the Commonwealth of Massachusetts that said I could dollars and inventory.
-Hell, they don't even laminate the damn thing.
+A small card from the Commonwealth of Massachusetts that said I could count dollars and inventory.

 What did I do next?
-I left my doctor's office.
+With prescription in hand, I left my doctor's office.
 For one city block, I cried.
-The next, I got pissed.
-For the last city block, I thought, "Giving my condition a name doesn't change the fact that I've literally shit my pants in public as a stone-cold sober woman.
+The next, I got mad.
+For the last city block, I thought, "Giving my condition a name doesn't change the fact that I've literally shit my pants in public as a stone-cold sober, working professional woman.
 Thanks, double-Ivy League doc, but I'll take it from here."
 Then, I hopped on the subway.
 As I slid into a seat, I took stock of everything that I had learned and all of the skills that I had acquired.
 All of the analysis and process re-engineering training.
 All of the client service training.
 All of the time management & accountability training.
 All of the sports training.
 All the health & lifestyle books that I had read and geeked-out over.
 All of it.
 Plus, liberal dose of intuition.

-Turns out, I was really awesome at cleaning up messes.
+Turns out, I was great at cleaning up messes.
 Whether it be a bankrupt company, a disorganized company, a startup, an ex-boyfriend, or well, me.
-So, I became the Chief Consultant & Advocate to myself.
+So, I became the Chief Consultant & Advocate for myself.
 The most effective plan that I built in my life was My Exit Plan, also known as The I'm Sick of Feeling Like The Walking Dead Every Day Plan.
-(That was before zombies were so hip.)
+(That was before zombies became cool and subsequently jumped the shark.)